mpiscu/playground-go/search/README.md

+# Description

+    A command line utility which can index various piece of data.
+The data will be searchable by tags.
+Each information can have specific properites.
+E.g. an url with a description.

 # Requirements

 1. AddURLItem : As an user I want to index an url with specified tags.
 The url must be searchable by those tags.
 The url can have user notes.